To be honest, I had never heard of Gräpplang Castle.

 In 1528 the property was given to Ludwig Tschudi von Glarus.
 The castle remained in the Tschudi family for over 225 years, until 1767.
 Eventually the castle was in ruins and sold for demolition.
 Finally, in 1923, what was left of Gräpplang Castle was taken over by the commune of Flums and work began to restore the castle.

-Getting to Gräpplang castle
+Getting to Gräpplang Castle

 This doesn’t even seem real!